 This research paper describes the sociodemographic characteristics of early CIM pioneers who sought to take the gospel to the Tibetan plateau prior to the withdrawal of CIM from China in 1952.
+The discussion is based on data obtained from the CIM Registry and China’s Millions of sixty-nine missionaries who worked in the Tibetan Highlands up to 1952.

 By Zi Yu